harshadlataye14/Passoword_cracker/README.md

 Using the GUI:

-1.Upon running the application, a GUI window will appear.
+1. Upon running the application, a GUI window will appear.

-2.Enter the hash value of the password you want to crack in the provided text field.
+2. Enter the hash value of the password you want to crack in the provided text field.

-3.Optionally, you can choose to use a default password file provided with the tool, or you can browse and select a custom one.
+3. Optionally, you can choose to use a default password file provided with the tool, or you can browse and select a custom one.

-4.Click on the "Crack Password" button to initiate the cracking process.
+4. Click on the "Crack Password" button to initiate the cracking process.

-5.If the password is found within the specified wordlist, it will be displayed in a message box.
+5. If the password is found within the specified wordlist, it will be displayed in a message box.
 Otherwise, a message indicating that the password was not found will be shown.